 Door is Difficult to Open or Stuck

-Inclement weather—rain, snow or even too much sun—can warp your door frame.
+Inclement weather—rain, snow or even excessive sun—can warp your door frame.
 This can make your patio door malfunction.

 Sliding Glass Doors